StudyFrenchSpanish

 Besides English and your native tongue, French, Spanish, German, Japanese, and Chinese are popular among recruiters.

-While knowing these languages won’t promise you a job will give your C.V. a much-needed competitive edge.
+While knowing these languages won’t promise you a job, it will give your C.V. a much-needed competitive edge.

 And, depending on the position, often a higher salary and incentives.

-Many organizations also hire candidates with eloquence in the less spoken tongues because of their work or near-term expansion.
+Many organizations also hire eloquent candidates in the less spoken tongues because of their work or near-term expansion.

-Since there are fewer applicants with such rare language abilities; thus, your chances of becoming the “anointed one” for the work is almost, if not, a guarantee.
+Since fewer applicants have such rare language abilities, your chances of becoming the “anointed one” for the work is almost, if not a guarantee.

 Final Words on How to Choose a language to study